stevegeek/typed_operation/README.md

 ## Documentation

-### Create an operation (subclass `TypedOperation::Base`)
+### Create an operation (subclass `TypedOperation::Base` or `TypedOperation::ImmutableBase`)

-Create an operation by subclassing `TypedOperation::Base` and specifying the parameters the operation requires.
+Create an operation by subclassing `TypedOperation::Base` or `TypedOperation::ImmutableBase` and specifying the parameters the operation requires.

+- `TypedOperation::Base` (uses `Literal::Struct`) is the parent class for an operation where the arguments are potentially mutable (ie not frozen).
+  No attribute writer methods are defined, so the arguments can not be changed after initialization, but the values passed in are not guaranteed to be frozen.
+- `TypedOperation::ImmutableBase` (uses `Literal::Data`) is the parent class for an operation where the arguments are immutable (frozen on initialization), thus giving a somewhat stronger immutability guarantee (ie that the operation does not mutate its arguments).

 The subclass must implement the `#call` method which is where the operations main work is done.

 The operation can also implement:

 - `#prepare` - called when the operation is initialized, and after the parameters have been set

 ### Specifying parameters (using `.param`)